 Real Estate Agent:

-Friends and family typically respond favorably and proactively when you are in the real estate industry as people usually enjoy learning about the market, trends and where good deals are.
+Friends and family tend to show positive and enthusiastic responses when you work in the real estate industry, as people generally enjoy gaining insights about the market, trends, and hearing about good deals available.

 It is easy to ask a friend out for a drink.